section-engineering-education/engineering-education/content/articles/vue-deep-nesting/index.md

 - [Conclusion](#conclusion)

 ### Prerequisites
-To follow this tutorial along, you will need the following;
+To follow this tutorial along, the reader will need the following;
 - Basic knowledge of JavaScript, especially the ES2016 and above.
 - Basic understanding of the Vue.js framework.
 The concepts may be similar if you come from another library such as React or Angular framework.
 - Docker knowledge would be helpfful, though not necessary.
 - A Vue CLI locally installed.
 In this tutorial, we will use the CLI version 4.15.x.
 This is the current version at the time of this writing, which may change at the time of your reading.
 - An IDE of your choice.
 In this tutorial, we will use Visual Studio Code.

 ### Objectives
 In this tutorial, we will learn how to use Vue.js to watch for changes in nested data structures.